alizarion/template-cluster-k3s-raspberrypi/README.md

 For provisioning the following tools will be used:

-- [Ubuntu](https://ubuntu.com/download/server) - this is a pretty universal operating system that supports running all kinds of home related workloads in Kubernetes
+- [Ubuntu](https://ubuntu.com/download/server) OR Raspbian(on raspberry)- this is a pretty universal operating system that supports running all kinds of home related workloads in Kubernetes
 - [Ansible](https://www.ansible.com) - this will be used to provision the Ubuntu operating system to be ready for Kubernetes and also to install k3s
-- [Terraform](https://www.terraform.io) - in order to help with the DNS settings this will be used to provision an already existing Cloudflare domain and DNS settings

 ## 📝 Prerequisites

 ### 💻 Systems

-- One or more nodes with a fresh install of [Ubuntu Server 20.04](https://ubuntu.com/download/server).
+- One or more nodes with a fresh install of [Ubuntu Server 20.04](https://ubuntu.com/download/server) OR Raspbian(on raspberry).
 These nodes can be bare metal or VMs.
-- A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform.
 - Some experience in debugging problems and a positive attitude ;)

 ### 🔧 Tools